lena0429/intro-to-linked-lists/README.md

 * Space Complexity: O(n)

 ## 7. Zipper Linked Lists
 In this problem, we are going to take in two linked list and zipper these two lists together.

+### Add a Exeplanation of the Code
-In other words, we need to in place reassign all of these next pointers such that we alternate between the nodes of list one and list two.
-We should always start with the first node of list one.
+We need to in place reassign all of these `next` pointers such that we alternate between the nodes of List One and List Two.
+Also we should always start with the first node of List One.
+And then from that point on simply alternate.
+Since we don't have many assumptions we can use when it comes to the length of both of our lists, except that we know that each list is none empty.
+What we want to do is alterante as much as we can, and then just terminate the linked list with the remaining nodes.
+Then I just take all of the remaining nodes of the linked list and add them to the very end.

 ### Interative Solution
 n = # of nodes